Skip to Content

 * the robustness of the case made by the applicant with respect to how funds will be utilised to progress the report.

-The successful applicant will be required to engage in MPOWER and award publicity.
 For a copy of the award application form, please see: 2019 MPOWER funding award application form.docx (233 KB)

 Any questions about the Award or application process can be emailed to MPOWER@massey.ac.nz